endymion/BeachAnalytics/site/pages/tags/ihme-model.md

 for it.
 Other prominent statistical models like the new Bayesian models from PolicyLab and Imperial College that are [forecasting exponential new outbreaks]({% post_url 2020-05-21-South-Florida-may-see-a-new-outbreak-soon %}) in some areas account for changes in mobility but they don't yet account for that kind of behavioral change.
+This change led to a revision downward for the number of projected deaths in Florida from May 18, 2020 through August by about 20%, from about six thousand deaths to less than 5000.

 ## Conclusion